 - Transmission choices: a five-speed manual for the DIY crowd, or an optional continuously variable transmission (CVT) for a smoother ride.

-Sure, there was a hiccup with a front passenger airbag recall, but overall, the 2006 model was a hit.
-It brought improved build quality, reliability, and some nifty upgrades in safety and tech.
-Think better airbags and more refined interior controls – all adding up to a more enjoyable time behind the wheel.
+Sure, there was a hiccup with a front passenger airbag recall, but overall, the 2006 model was a success.
+It brought enhanced build quality, reliability, and some clever upgrades in safety and tech.
+Think superior airbags and more refined interior controls – all adding up to a more enjoyable time behind the wheel.

 The Worst Years: 2002, 2003, 2004, 2005

 Now, let’s talk about the problem children of the first generation – the 2002 to 2005 models.
-These early years were like a roller coaster ride, and not in a good way:
+These initial years were like a turbulent ride, and not in a favorable way:

 - Power steering woes were the name of the game, with a major recall for electro-hydraulic power steering loss.
 Not cool when you’re trying to navigate tight city streets.